Sangdol/bluecheese/resources/md/en/blog/vimrc.md

 I was able to access all the books freely thanks to the [O'Reilly membership](https://www.oreilly.com/) that [my employer](https://jobs.zalando.com/de/) provides me.

 I checked out chapters that interested me instead of reading cover to cover.
-Reading books with the membership feels like using a music streaming service instead of buying CDs.
+Reading books with the membership feels like listening to music with a music streaming service instead of having to buy CDs.

 #### vimrcs

-I read a few awesome guys' vimrcs such as
+I read a few awesome guys' vimrc such as

 * [Junegunn](https://github.com/junegunn/dotfiles/blob/master/vimrc), who wrote [Plug](https://github.com/junegunn/vim-plug) and [fzf](https://github.com/junegunn/fzf.vim), and
 * [wookayin](https://github.com/wookayin/dotfiles/), who wrote [gpustat](https://github.com/wookayin/gpustat) and happens to be my former co-worker.